-Like it sounds, attempt murder is when someone intentionally tries to kill someone else — but the would-be victim does not die.1
+Like it sounds, attempt murder is when you intentionally try to kill someone else — but the would-be victim does not die.1

-Therefore, prosecutors have to prove two elements in order to convict someone of attempted homicide in Nevada:
+Therefore, prosecutors have to prove three elements in order to convict you of attempted homicide in Nevada:

-- the defendant had the intention to kill the would-be-victim, and
+- you had the intention to kill the would-be-victim,

-- the defendant took at least one direct step towards accomplishing the killing2
+- you took at least one direct step towards accomplishing the killing, and

-The central difference between murder and attempted murder is that the victim in attempt murder cases did not die from the defendant’s actions.
+The central difference between murder and attempted murder is that the victim in attempt murder cases did not die from your actions.
 Examples of attempted murder include:

 - shooting a gun at someone’s head, heart, or other vital organs with the intent to kill, but the victim ducks in time

 - stabbing someone in the chest with the intent to kill, but the victim survives

 - paying a hitman to kill someone, but the victim escapes in time